Most Frequently Used Mental Health ICD-10 Codes

 They’re also used to describe a diagnosis when billing insurance.

-This mental health ICD codes report shows the most frequently billed ICD-10 codes used by behavioral health practitioners in 2022.
+This mental health ICD codes report shows the most frequently billed ICD-10 codes used by behavioral health practitioners.

-From this ICD codes list, we get a glimpse into America’s most commonly diagnosed mental health conditions.
+From this International Classification of Disease codes list, we get a glimpse into America’s most commonly diagnosed mental health conditions.

 Perhaps it’s not surprising that the most-billed ICD code in America was for F41.1—generalized anxiety disorder.
 This diagnosis has been the top-billed code in 2021, and even back in 2019 and 2017 as well.